-LOOK at all the works in this gallery....

-What a lot of heads!
+LOOK at all the works in this g What a lot of heads!
 How many can you find?
 What are they made from?
-What do you think they are thinking?

-Draw your favourite 3D head from Gallery 4 ir this space:

-Title:

-Artist:

-Date:

-Can you find this painting?
-Fill in the information below:
+What do you think they are thinking? gallery Draw your favourite 3D head from Gallery 4 in this space: Title: Artist: Date: Can you find this painting?
+Fill in the information below: Artist: Title: Date:

-Artist:

-Title: